 Many of the country’s three million people have retained their tribal identities, languages, and customs.
 The economy centers around copper mining and agriculture, particularly coffee, cocoa, and coconut (copra).

-Much of PNG is still “unspoiled,” reports Stathakis, “as if the Creator had just finished it.”
+Much of PNG is still “unspoiled,” reports Stathakis, “as if the Creator had just finished making it.”
 There are about 3,000 species of orchids, and a many species of birds (about 700)as in all of North America.

 “People have one foot in the Stone Age, the other in the Computer Age,” Stathakis says.
 During a visit to parliament, he once heard a discussion of multinational company contracts during the same session that members debated the licensing of witch doctors.